josbeir/cakephp-latte-view/README.md

 ## Usage

-Enable the plugin in your `Application.php`:
+Enable the plugin in your `Application.php` or in plugins.php:

 ```php
 use LatteView\LatteViewPlugin;